naomi-ola/naomi-ola/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif) My name is Naomi!
 ==============================================================================================================================

-Data Analyst👩🏾‍💻📊
+Aspiring Business Analyst/Technical Business Analyst👩🏾‍💻📊
 ------------
+I'm a creative Business and Marketing graduate working towards a career in business analysis and consulting, with hands-on technical experience in data analysis through a data analyst bootcamp with Just IT.
+I enjoy turning raw data and complex problems into clear, actionable insights, and I'm developing the skills to bridge business needs with technical solutions.

-I’m a creative, junior Data Analyst with a Bachelor of Arts (Hons) in Business and Marketing.
-I'm currently looking for a dynamic role where I can utilise my skills to drive business decisions (particularly within a collaborative and commercial environment).
-I enjoy turning raw data into clear, actionable insights and continuously developing my technical and analytical expertise.
+I'm currently looking for a dynamic role where I can utilise my skills to drive business decisions, particularly within a collaborative and commercial environment, while continuing to grow my technical and analytical expertise.

 Through my degree and skills bootcamp, I’ve developed hands-on experience working with real-world datasets using: